arpit-patel1/kidskills/ai_kids_game_design.md

    - Examples:
      - "She don't like ice cream." should be corrected to "She doesn't like ice cream."
      - "The cats is playing." should be corrected to "The cats are playing."

+### Gujarati (Pre-K / Kindergarten Focus)
+Sub-activities available:
+1. **Letter Tracing** (Canvas Input)
+   - **Goal:** Help young children learn to write Gujarati letters.
+   - **Format:** Displays a Gujarati letter image in one box.
+Provides a second empty box (HTML Canvas) for the child to trace the letter using a mouse or touchscreen.
+   - **UI:** Two side-by-side boxes.
+Left box shows the target letter image.
+Right box is a drawing canvas.
+Buttons: "Submit", "Clear".
+   - **Validation:**
+     - On submit, the frontend captures the drawing from the canvas as an image (e.g., PNG data URL).
+     - This image data is sent to the backend.
+     - Backend compares the submitted tracing image with the original letter image using pixel-based comparison (e.g., calculating Structural Similarity Index - SSIM, or simple pixel difference percentage).
+     - A similarity score (e.g., 0-100%) is returned.
+     - Frontend displays feedback based on the score (e.g., "Good try!", "Excellent tracing!", "Keep practicing!").
+   - **Image Assets:** Requires a set of images for each Gujarati letter (e.g., `ka.png`, `kha.png`, etc.) stored on the backend or accessible via URL.
+   - **No AI Needed:** This activity relies on direct image comparison, not AI generation.

 ---